5satoshi/lightning/doc/lightning-listforwards.7.md

 If *in_channel* or *out_channel* is specified, then only the matching forwards on the given in/out channel are returned.

-If *timlimit* is specified, only the matching forwards after given timestamp in nanosecond epoch are returned.
+If *timelimit* is specified, only the matching forwards after given timestamp in nanosecond epoch are returned.

 RETURN VALUE